 • Did not read any personal information on the lists.

 The above list seems like ‘No harm, no foul’, right?
 Wrong!
-Even though it seems as if the nurse did not seem to violate any patient’s health information rights, the board found the conduct to be unethical, based on the following points:
+Even though it seems as if the nurse did not seem to violate any patient’s protected health information rights, the board found the conduct to be unethical, based on the following points:

 • Was not authorized to access the lists from a remote location.